| |

 Our 54 foot ship, Great Bear II is fully certified as a passenger vessel by Transport Canada.
 Each year the ship undergoes rigorous safety inspections by inspectors from Transport Canada, by specialists in on board systems, and by our owner and Captain, Eric Boyum.

-Ocean Adventures owner and Captain, Eric Boyum is certified by Transport Canada.
-As a professional firefighter for over 20 years, Eric is also trained in commanding emergency scenes, advanced first aid and CPR, and many kinds of technical rescues.
-These, in combination with his certification in Wilderness First Aid, give our guests added confidence when traveling with us.
+Tiny Grizzly cubs learning to forage at low tideOcean Adventures owner and Captain Eric Boyum is certified by Transport Canada and has over 35 years experience working and exploring the waters of B.C.'s coast.
+As a professional firefighter for 28 years, Eric was also trained in commanding emergency scenes, advanced first aid and CPR, and many kinds of technical rescues.
+This training along with his certification in Wilderness First Aid and his expertise in bear guiding, give our guests confidence when traveling with us.

 At the very beginning of each trip, our Captain and Crew give our guests a thorough briefing on ship safety and emergency procedures.

-Fully qualified, professional bear guide(s) lead all excursions off the ship on bear viewing departures, and, on trips where bears may be encountered.
+Qualified, professional bear guides(s) lead all excursions off the ship on bear viewing departures, and, on trips where bears may be encountered.
 Our guide(s) brief guests before their first on-shore excursion, on bear behaviour and our best practices when viewing all wildlife.
-To further ensure your safety on shore, we limit our group sizes to 2-6 guests.
+To further ensure your safety on shore, we limit our group sizes to 2 - 5 guests.
 This enables our guides to provide the highest level of safety to our guests while ensuring the least impact on the wildlife we view, something that is extremely important to us.
-We also believe that having our owner leading our trips, ensures that his high standards of wildlife viewing and safety are always met.

 A MORE INTIMATE EXPERIENCE

 We welcome you aboard, to share with you, what we believe are global treasures.
 We want to spend less time traveling long distances each day, and have more time for you to really get to know the places, the wildlife and the people along the way.
 When our paths cross with nature's best: Grizzly bears feeding on sedges or salmon...
 Spirit Bears feasting on berries or fish...
 Humpback Whales breaching or bubble netting... the towering trees of the Great Bear Rainforest... a Peregrine falcon in flight... a meadow carpeted in wildflowers...
-OR we are invited to a First Nations feast, we have time to stop, for as long as we like, and savour these life changing moments.
+OR we are invited to a First Nations feast, we have time to stop, and savour these life changing moments.

 ECO CHARTER AND CONSERVATION LEADERS